 Uncovering England’s Secret, Unknown or Forgotten Memorials

-New research shows that 1 in 7 women and 1 in 10 men have created a memorial of their own.
+Research published in 2018 shows that 1 in 7 women and 1 in 10 men have created a memorial of their own.
 From statues and street names to street shrines and temporary artworks, we're exploring the variety of ways people and events have been commemorated.

 We’re looking at the changing memorial landscape and how some of our once revered public figures have become symbols of difficult histories.
 Who has been left out, who should perhaps be contextualised.